Homepage of the site 'What to do with your life?'

 Synthesis

-(1) Social ambition pushes the individual to use rhetoric, which is more part of the cognitive-affective system (producing an immediate effect based more on the emotions and beliefs of the interlocutors than on their reason) than rational reasoning (taking into account all the facts).
+(1) Social ambition pushes the individual to use rhetoric, which belongs more to the cognitive-affective system (producing an immediate effect that relies more on the emotions and beliefs of the interlocutors than on their reason) than to rational reasoning (consideration of the totality of facts).

 (2) The resolution of cognitive dissonance through beliefs and self-deception leads to the progressive reinforcement of the use of the cognitive-affective system at the expense of rational reasoning.

-(3) Motivation is the place where the individual's freedom is exercised, which must, however, remain limited by the respect of facts.
-In other words, on motivation, reason only intervenes to set limits, the main source remaining the past affective experiences stored in the cognitive-affective system.
+(3) Motivation is the place where the freedom of the individual is exercised, which must however remain limited by respect for facts.
+In other words, regarding motivation, reason intervenes only to set limits, the main source remaining the past emotional experiences stored in the cognitive-affective system.

-(4) Education also contains a conditioning dimension that aims to curb personal choices, limit rational reasoning and problem solving in favor of the application of dogmas and social norms.
-Emile Durkheim's great mistake is to consider that the stability of society lies in this conditioning, whereas it comes from its ability to practice problem solving.
+(4) Education also contains a conditioning dimension aimed at bridling personal choices, limiting rational reasoning and problem solving in favor of the application of dogmas and social norms.
+The great error of Emile Durkheim is to consider that the stability of society relies on this conditioning, whereas it stems from its capacity to practice problem solving.

 Watch the audiovisual report Caribbean Primates by Jack Silberman and Jean-Christophe Ribot, available on Arte replay.

-Defining what a human being is on a scientific basis is the central object of the first part of the book From Capital to Reason.
+Defining what a human being is on scientific foundations is the central object of the first part of the book From Capital to Reason.

 Consult the questions 'What are the consequences of social ambition?
-The concept of generalized nepotism.' and 'What is cognitive dissonance?'
+The notion of generalized nepotism.' and 'What is cognitive dissonance?'

-Consult the questions 'Why do humans reason wrongly on a large scale?' and 'What are the conditions to be met to produce a serious reasoning?
-Problem solving.'
+Consult the questions 'Why do humans reason so massively falsely?' and 'What are the conditions to be met to produce serious reasoning?
+Problem solving.'.
 Then consult the question 'What is the modern scientific method?'

-Finally, to complete this description of the human being, refer to the question 'Should we listen to our emotions?' which presents the cognitive-affective system.
-And 'Tell me how you make decisions, and I will tell you who you are' which presents the different approach to problem solving among different categories of individuals.
+Finally, to complete this description of the human, refer to the question 'Should we listen to our emotions?' which presents our cognitive-affective system, and 'Tell me how you make decisions, I will tell you who you are' which presents the different approach to problem solving among different categories of individuals.

 New comment